List of Toy Story characters: Hamm

-Hamm (Voiced by John Ratzenberger) is a wisecracking, stylized plastic piggy bank.
-He has a cork in his belly in place of a stopper.
-He and Mr. Potato Head are friends, and are seen in the first film playing a card game, and later Battleship, which Hamm always wins.
-Out of all the toys, he is shown to have the most knowledge of the outside world, often being familiar with various gadgets that are shown.
-In the second and third films, Andy portrays Hamm as a villain known as "Evil Dr. Porkchop", who typically dons Mr. Potato Head's bowler hat.
-In the third film, Evil Dr. Porkchop has a giant pig-shaped aircraft, which he uses to rescue One-Eyed Bart and One-Eyed Betty (the Potato Heads).
-Hamm appears in each of the Toy Story films: Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Forky Asks a Question and Pixar Popcorn.
-He makes an appearance in Toy Story 3: The Video Game as the mayor in Toy Box mode.
-In theatrical short films, Hamm is featured in Hawaiian Vacation, Small Fry and Partysaurus Rex, and also in the 2019 video game Kingdom Hearts III, with Ratzenberger reprising his role.
-In addition, he appears in the post-credit scene of Cars as part of a homage and self-parody to Ratzenberger (who voices Mack in the film).
-Hamm briefly appears in Buzz Lightyear of Star Command: The Adventure Begins, voiced by Andrew Stanton.
-In a 2010 television advertisement for the United States federal government's United States Postal Service promoting Toy Story 3, he wears a postal worker's outfit while promoting the Priority Mail service.
+Hamm (voiced by John Ratzenberger) is a wisecracking, stylized plastic piggy bank with a cork in his belly.
+He is close friends with Mr. Potato Head; in Toy Story, the two are seen playing cards and later the board game Battleship, which Hamm consistently wins.
+Of all Andy's toys, Hamm is portrayed as having the most knowledge of the outside world and is often familiar with various gadgets and technologies.

+In Toy Story 2 and Toy Story 3, Andy imagines Hamm as a villain named "Evil Dr. Porkchop", who typically wears Mr. Potato Head's bowler hat.
+In the third film, the character is depicted with a large pig-shaped aircraft, which he uses during playtime to rescue One-Eyed Bart and One-Eyed Betty (the Potato Heads).

+Hamm appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Toy Story Treats, Buzz Lightyear of Star Command: The Adventure Begins, Toy Story Toons, Forky Asks a Question, and Pixar Popcorn.

+He also makes a cameo appearance in the post-credits scene of Cars as part of a self-referential homage to Ratzenberger, who voices Mack in the film.
+In a 2010 television advertisement for the United States Postal Service promoting Toy Story 3, Hamm appears dressed as a postal worker while promoting Priority Mail. and Ratzenberger reprised the role in the 2019 video game Kingdom Hearts III.